twallema/pySODM/docs/quickstart.md

 ![SIR_time](/_static/figs/workflow/SIR_time.png)

-## Stratifications: adding age groups to the SIR model
+## dimensions: adding age groups to the SIR model

-To transform our SIR model's states in 1D vectors, referred to as a *stratification* throughout the documentation, add the `stratification_names` keyword to the model declaration.
+To transform our SIR model's states in 1D vectors, referred to as a *dimension* throughout the documentation, add the `dimension_names` keyword to the model declaration.

 ```python
 # Import the ODEModel class